-ENZON, INC.
+ENZON PHARMACEUTICALS, INC.

-Annual Meeting of Stockholders December 4, 2001 This Proxy Is Solicited on Behalf of the Board of Directors

-Arthur J. Higgins and Kenneth J. Zuerblis and each of them, as proxies, with full power of substitution in each of them, are hereby authorized to represent and to vote, as designated below and on the reverse side, on all proposals and in the discretion of the proxies on such other matters as may properly come before the annual meeting of stockholders of Enzon, Inc. (the "Company") to be held on December 4, 2001 or any adjournment(s), postponement(s), or other delay(s) thereof (the "Annual Meeting"), all shares of stock of the Company to which the undersigned is entitled to vote at the Annual Meeting.
+Annual Meeting of Stockholders December 2, 2003 This Proxy Is Solicited on Behalf of the Board of Directors proxies, with full power of substitution in each of them, are hereby authorized to represent and to vote, as designated below and on the reverse side, on all proposals and in the discretion of the proxies on such other matters as may properly come before the annual meeting of stockholders of Enzon Pharmaceuticals, Inc. (the "Company") to be held on December 2, 2003 or any adjournment(s), postponement(s), or other delay(s) thereof (the "Annual Meeting"), all shares of stock of the Company to which the undersigned is entitled to vote at the Annual Meeting.

-UNLESS OTHERWISE DIRECTED, THIS PROXY WILL BE VOTED "FOR" PROPOSALS 1, 2, 3 and 4 AND WILL BE VOTED IN THE DISCRETION OF THE PROXIES ON SUCH OTHER MATTERS AS MAY PROPERLY COME BEFORE THE ANNUAL MEETING.
-THE BOARD OF DIRECTORS HAS PROPOSED AND RECOMMENDS THAT STOCKHOLDERS VOTE "FOR" PROPOSALS 1, 2, 3 and 4.
+UNLESS OTHERWISE DIRECTED, THIS PROXY WILL BE VOTED "FOR" PROPOSALS 1, 2 and 3 AND WILL BE VOTED IN THE DISCRETION OF THE PROXIES ON SUCH OTHER MATTERS AS MAY PROPERLY COME BEFORE THE ANNUAL MEETING.
+THE BOARD OF DIRECTORS HAS PROPOSED AND RECOMMENDS THAT STOCKHOLDERS VOTE "FOR" PROPOSALS 1, 2 and 3.

-(1) Election of the following nominees as Class III Directors to serve in such capacities until their successors are duly elected and qualified:
+Election of the following nominees as Class II Directors to serve in such capacities until their successors are duly elected and qualified: